In Common - Meriem Chabani - Hidden Mosques, Quiet Atrophy

 June 2023

 Islam has been an integral part of France since the eighth century.
 Throughout its history and colonial project, Islam has served as a counterpoint, allowing French identity to consolidate in relation to this identifiably different “other.”
 The estimated five million Muslim people living in France today obviously need and deserve places to worship.
-Yet the political climate surrounding the creation of mosques, including state-level restrictions on public funding of all places of worship, make the process drawn out and fraught with challenges.
-Beyond implementation, however, mosque architecture in France remains largely influenced by the places of origin of its immigrant Muslim populations, which consolidates the image of Islam as foreign to France, rather than a legitimate part of the national religious landscape.
+Yet the political climate surrounding the creation of mosques, including state-level restrictions on public funding of all places of worship, draws the process out and makes it fraught with challenges.
+Beyond the problems of implementation, however, mosque architecture in France remains largely influenced by the places of origin of its immigrant Muslim populations, which consolidates the image of Islam as foreign to France, rather than a legitimate part of the national religious landscape.
 Public architecture of French mosques fails to reflect the diversity—and thus meet the needs—of the French Muslim community.

 French mosques that can be easily and publicly recognized as such tend to transpose codes of Islamic architecture found in North Africa, with the Grand Mosque of Paris and the Grand Mosque of Strasbourg being the most prominent examples.
-Yet architectural elements deemed “characteristic” of mosque architecture tend to be endlessly debated and questioned on their capacity to fit within local urban fabrics.
-Furthermore, the visibility of Islam and Muslims in France is constructed, at state level, as a “problem” of security and a failure of integration policy.
+Yet architectural elements deemed “characteristic” of mosque architecture tend to be endlessly debated and questioned according to their capacity to fit within local urban fabrics.
+Furthermore, the visibility of Islam and Muslims in France is constructed, at the state level, as a “problem” of security and a failure of integration policy.
 With the goal of reducing the visibility of Islamic prayer, then, officials prefer the establishment of discreet prayer rooms to the construction of mosques.
 But these spaces are usually insufficient, with their limited capacity sometimes prompting the use of the street as an alternative space for prayer.
-This provides critics with further evidence of Islam’s “visibility problem,” only further hindering the development of solutions that can serve the needs not only of the Muslim community, but also French cities as a whole.
+This provides critics with further evidence of Islam’s “visibility problem,” only further hindering the development of solutions that can serve the needs not only of the Muslim community, but also of French cities as a whole.

 Context: Mosques in France